Sitting down to chat with Reverend Eleanor Celentani of Rochester about her work leading Christ Church Unity

 After visiting Christ Church Unity for a service and visiting with Reverend Eleanor Celentani we wanted to know more.
 Her teachings during the service we attended we were really unique, and the experience intriguied us.
 After emailing back and forth a bit, we asked her to answer a few more questions.
 We’re grateful to have met with Eleanor, and that she was open to sharing on the blog like this.

 This discussion has been an exploration into Reverend Celentani’s personal sanctuary.
-We know it’s not always easy to share that stuff publicly.
+We know it’s not always easy to share this stuff publicly.

 Bio: Rev. Eleanor Celentani has been minister of Christ Church Unity in Rochester since 2005.
 Before that she acted as the spiritual leader of another New Thought community called Pathfinders Fellowship for fifteen years.
 Raised in Catholicism, she was a member of a religious order of women for nine years.
 Before her career in ministry she was a high school English teacher and also worked in local government and adult education.